Logo Voyage

 You can check the original Wikivoyage article Here

 Bunratty (Irish Bun na Raite, "end of the Raite river") is a village in County Clare, in the Shannon Region of west Ireland.
-It's best known for Bunratty Castle, which has a folk museum and medieval-themed banquets.
-Its resident population (as of 2016) is only about 350, but there are many brief visitors: the village is very touristy but has good accommodation and food.
-Shannon Airport is only 5 km west and Bunratty offers a more enjoyable stopover than the airport area.
+Its big attraction is Bunratty Castle, which has a folk museum and medieval-themed banquets.
+Its population was only 288 in 2022, but there are many brief visitors: the village is touristy but has good accommodation and food.
+Shannon Airport is 13 km west and Bunratty offers a more enjoyable stopover than the airport district.

 Get in